tacodevs/taskcollect/README.md

   * Python 3.9+ (for the build script)
   * Sass 1.57+

 TaskCollect has very simple build and deployment mechanisms.
-Simply clone this Git repository, enter into its `src/` subdirectory, and run `python3 build.py -u`:
+Simply clone this Git repository and run `python3 build.py -u` (or `py build.py -u` on Windows):

 ```
 git clone https://codeberg.org/kvo/taskcollect.git
-cd taskcollect/src/
 python3 build.py -u
 ```

 If all the build dependencies are installed and no errors occur, the folder `prg/` should appear in the root folder of the repository, containing the executable program for the current system.
 The `-u` flag in the build script additionally copies across the assets that are required to run TaskCollect from the `res/` folder to `$home/res/taskcollect`.

-To build executable programs for all major operating systems and CPU architectures, run `python3 build.py all`
+To build executable programs for all major operating systems and CPU architectures, run `python3 build.py all`.
+Be aware that this may take a while.

 ### Deployment